Paransh9/My-dockyard/Containerized MySQL, Agile & Efficient/README.md

 ## 📌 Prerequisites
 - ✅ Install Docker on your system.
 - ✅ Ensure Docker is running.
-- ✅ Create an SQL initialization script (e.g., `Tarakk_demo.sql`) with database and table definitions.
+- ✅ Create an SQL initialization script (e.g., `Paransh_demo.sql`) with database and table definitions.

 ---